 Key Takeaways

-• Understanding the distinction between matrimonial and non-matrimonial assets is essential for protecting inheritance in divorce, as improperly mixing them can jeopardise their separate status.
+- Understanding the difference between matrimonial and non-matrimonial assets is essential for protecting inheritance, as mixing assets can weaken their separate status.

-• Utilising legal tools such as prenuptial agreements, postnuptial agreements, and trusts can effectively safeguard inherited assets from division during divorce proceedings.
+- Legal tools such as prenuptial agreements, postnuptial agreements, and trusts can help safeguard inherited assets during divorce proceedings.

 Understanding Matrimonial vs. Non-Matrimonial Assets